Utah auto insurance

 Fast facts about driving and insurance in Utah

 Driving without auto insurance in Utah can be costly.
-The fine is $400 for you first offense and increases to $1000 for your second offense.
+The fine is $400 for your first offense and increases to $1,000 for your second offense.

 Utah is a no-fault state, which means drivers are required to carry coverage that can pay for their own injuries resulting from an auto accident, regardless of fault.
 Learn more about no-fault insurance.